Hipp0p0tamus/Python-Arcade-Shooter/README.md

 ***** GAME INSTRUCTIONS *****
-"PRESS THE SPACE BAR TO SHOOT
+"PRESS THE SPACE BAR TO SHOOT"
 "USE THE ARROW KEYS TO MOVE AROUND"
 "DON'T GET HIT"